BlueBirdMC/BlueBird/README.md

 Step 4. node start.js

-if u r using vscode
+if you are using vscode

 Step 4. f5